Gravitational Lensing by Polytropic Wormholes: Einstein Field Equations and the Equation of State

 and

 We therefore need a diagonal energy-momentum tensor $ T^{\mu}_{\nu}=diag(-\rho,P_{r},P_{t},P_{t}) $, with

 and

-By taking derivative with respect to the radial coordinate $ r $ of Eq. \ref{epr}, and after some algebra, we obtain the relativistic hydrostatic equation: \\ where $M(r)$ is the gravitational mass inside a sphere of radius $r$
+By taking derivative with respect to the radial coordinate $ r $ of Eq. (\ref{epr}), and after some algebra, we obtain the relativistic hydrostatic equation \cite{naseh}: \\ where $M(r)$ is the gravitational mass inside a sphere of radius $r$

-Here, we assume the multi-polytropic equation of state in the following form
+Here, we assume the multi-polytropic equation of state in the following form \cite{naseh}

-Although this equation of state is of a special type and lacks generality, it can still be a useful model for the following reasons.
+Although this equation of state is of a very special type and lacks generality, it can still be a useful model for the following reasons.
 Even for nonrelativistic polytropic spheres which lead to the Lane-Emden equation, analytical solutions can be obtained only for few certain values of the polytropic index $ n $ ($ n=0,1,5 $).
 For other values of the index (e.g. $ n= 3 $ etc.), only numerical or series solutions for small $ r $ can be found.
-Now, the relativistic case (i.e. the TOV equation) which is much more involved, it is impossible to obtain exact analytical solutions for an arbitrary equation of state \cite{23,27,28}.
+Now, the relativistic case (i.e. the TOV equation) which is much more complicated, it is impossible to obtain exact analytical solutions for an arbitrary equation of state \cite{23,27,28}.
 This is why we have only numerical models for real astrophysical objects.
 Having an exact analytical solution should be interesting by its own.
-The cost, of course, is deviating from having a more realistic model. \\ By solving the hydrostatic equation and using the above equation of state, the red shift function and the shape function are obtained as follow:
+The cost, of course, is deviating from having a more realistic model. \\ It is interesting that the equation of state (\ref{mol}) is exactly consistent with the following simple and power law expressions for the redshift and shape functions.
+The red shift function and the shape function are:

 So, the metric turns out to be:

 Using the above metric and the Einstein equations, we obtain the energy-momentum tensor components:

 and